Everything You Need To Know About Diamond Clarity December 18, 2017 – Posted in: Jewelry Blog

 Very Slightly Included (VS)

 Inclusions in VS diamonds are usually easy to spot for a skilled grader under magnification.
-The grade is broken down into VS1 and VS2 clarity.
+The grade is broken down into VS1 Clarity and VS2 clarity.
 It is the VS grade which makes up the majority of diamonds bought today.

 Slightly Included (SI)